Great Green Bedwyn Rain Gardens

 Why does it matter?

-Great Bedwyn has a history of flooding.
-Over the past 20 years we've seen storm events inundate the area around the doctor's surgery, the village hall and the railway station.
+Great Bedwyn has a history of flooding and untreated sewage overflows from treatment works and sewers.
+Storm events inundate the area around the doctor's surgery, the village hall and the railway station.
 Many private households have been hit by a combination of stormwater and sewage entering their homes.
+This project set out to help that situation by offering a bespoke rain garden, rainwater planter or water butt to anyone who chose to take part as well as Great Bedwyn Primary School, the Doctors' Surgery and the Village Hall.